atomicobject/space-battle-2/README.md

 ## Communication Overview

 Your chosen starter kit should implement the basic communication protocol with the server.

+The server will send updates to each connected AI at the beginning of a turn.
+The server then waits a specifed amount of time (defaults to 200ms) for each AI to send commands.
+It processes any received commands and then advances to the next turn.

+**Note that in fast mode (which will be used in the tournament) the server will advance to the next turn after it receives a single message from each AI (or the time limit expires) and so you'll want to batch your commands for each turn into a single message.**

 Ask your coach if you need detail in addition to what's listed here.

 ## JSON Schema